 More efficient pump selection

-Looking at the RK2 Low RPM Superpro pumps, you could achieve just under this flow with a 1/3HP RK2 Superpro with an energy use of 400 watts.
-Or an increased flow (potentially up to 500LPM) with the1/2HP RK2 SuperPro pump and use only 600 watts, Utilising 80mm pipe.
+Looking for a more efficient pump option, the RK2 Low RPM Superpro pumps could achieve just under this flow with a 1/3HP RK2 Superpro with an energy use of 400 watts.
+Or an increased flow (potentially up to 500LPM) with the 1/2HP RK2 SuperPro pump and use only 600 watts, Utilising 80mm pipe.

 Compared to using the Speck 90/500, you can achieve an energy saving of between 500 to 700 watts, if using RK2 SuperPro Low RPM pumps, and not a swimming pool style pump.